elmarcu/some-scripts/README.md

 linux - scripts,
-commands and shortcuts for working under debian/ubuntu linux/custom-setting.sh will help set up a workspace with ubuntu instalations atom|vscode docker vpn etc
+commands and shortcuts for working under debian/ubuntu

-unix - linux, shortcuts and useful scripts for mac
+workspace-unix / workspace-linux, shortcuts and useful scripts for mac custom-setting.sh will help set up a workspace with ubuntu instalations atom|vscode docker vpn etc

 db - for databases